Are socially-aware trajectory prediction models really socially-aware?: Conclusion and future works

 In this work, we studied the robustness properties of trajectory prediction models in terms of social understanding under adversarial attack.
 We introduce our Socially-ATTended ATTack (S-ATTack) to cause collisions in state-of-the-art prediction models with small perturbations.
 Adversarial training using S-ATTack can not only make the models more robust against adversarial attacks, but also reduce the collision rate and hence, improve their social understanding.
 This paper sheds light on the common weaknesses of trajectory prediction models opening a window towards their social understandings.

-As future work, we will use our findings to improve the current neural network-based models.
+\bl{Our work is a first step that highlights the lack of social understanding in the models.
+The attack method can be extended by considering the velocity that a collision occurs with, or considering other notions of social behavior such as grouping.
+To approach socially-aware predictors, we believe that the field lacks two main components.
+First, using more socially-related metrics instead of ADE/FDE for training and evaluating.
+This is an area of research where metrics like the time-to-collision metric \cite{karamouzas2014universal}, are required to be studied more.
+Second, supervised learning in the absence of proper inductive biases cannot learn social behaviors properly especially with the current small-scale datasets.
+One direction to address the challenge is to combine physics-based models and neural networks.
+Also, having more challenging and large-scale datasets can help the models learn the bias by themselves. }